ashishnagpal2498/Bookstack/README.md

 Group project for 5709 Advanced Web services.

-# Book Stack - v2
+# Book Stack - v3

-This version showcases various UI pages that provide contextual information about the application `Book Stack` and its purpose.
+This version of our application have 85% of features completed.

 ## Authors